 How long does almond pulp or cashew pulp last in the fridge?

 I recommend using the pulp immediately after you make the milk.
-However, you can put it in the fridge, where it can last about 4-5 days.
+However, you can put it in the fridge, where it can last aboutย 4-5 days.

-If you see you can’t use it in 4-5 days, it’s best to freeze it and use it whenever you can.
+If you see you canโ€™t use it in 4-5 days, itโ€™s best to freeze it and use it whenever you can.

 What else can I do with leftover nut milk pulp?

-Glad you asked!
 You can make amazing recipes with the leftover pulp.
 For example, you can use it:

-- for making salty crackers
+• for making salty crackers

-- in brownie mixtures
+• in brownie mixtures

-- muffins
+• muffins

-- dips and hummus recipes
+• dips and hummus recipes

-- homemade granola
+• homemade granola

-- breakfast oatmeal
+• breakfast oatmeal

 What is the best method for DIY nut milk?

-You can make it in a blender, but since I bought my second-hand Soyabella, I can seriously see the difference.
+You can make it in a blender, but since I bought my second-hand Soyabella, I can’t go back!
+The milk is done faster, it is frothy, and I can adjust the flavor and the thickness.ย

 I have a full article on how to DIY nut milk in three different ways, where I share more about the nut milk machine.
-Feel free to read it here!

 What do you think about this Cashew Pulp Cookie recipe?
 Would you give it a try?